Principles of Collaborative Care

 Patients are offered treatments with credible research evidence to support their efficacy in treating the target condition.
 These include a variety of evidence-based pyschotherapies proven to work in primary care, such as PST, BA and CBT, and medications.
 Collaborative Care itself has a substantial evidence base for its effectiveness, one of the few integrated care models that does.

 Providers are accountable and reimbursed for quality of care and clinical outcomes, not just the volume of care provided.
-Read more about accountability in our Dollars & Sense section.
+Read more about accountability in our Financing section.

 One page handout describing the Five Principles of Collaborative Care